j-chacon/decisi-o-rama/README.md

 - Numpy
 - Numba

 You can obtain these either from Conda or PIP.
-By using conda you can isntall the dependencies as:
+By using conda you can install the dependencies as:

 - `$ conda install numpy`
 - `$ conda install numba`

-Alternatively, you can use pip as:
+Or by using pip as:

 - `$ pip install numpy`
 - `$ pip install numba`